LassoSoft/LassoGuide/lasso_guide_source/operations/sessions.rst

 -  **ID** - Lasso automatically creates an ID string for each site visitor when a session is created.
-The ID string is either stored in a cookie or passed from page to page using the "-lassosession" GET/POST parameter.
+The ID string is either stored in a cookie or passed from page to page using the "-lassosession" GET or POST parameter.
 When a session is loaded, the ID of the current visitor is combined with the name of the session to locate and load the particular set of variables for that session and the current visitor.